beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/settings.md

 In the event you want to start over or, sadly, just pack it in, Begin allows you to destroy your app (and all related infra) with the `Delete app` button.

-> Note: this is an irreversible action, but Begin does not touch your git repo.
-If you wish to destroy that as well, please delete your repo from GitHub.
+> Note: this is an irreversible action.
+However, Begin does not destroy your git repo, which you can delete from GitHub.

 ## Ejecting your app

-If you're digging this whole serverless thing but want to run everything under your own AWS account, no worries, we've got you covered.
+If you're digging this whole serverless app thing but want to run everything under your own AWS account, no worries, we've got you covered.

 Just follow the following steps: